ucbrise/confluo/README.md

 * Python 2.7 or later
 * Python Packages: six 1.7.2 or later

+For java client, you will additionally require:
+* Java 1.7 or later
+* ant 1.6.2 or later

 ### Installing

 DiaLog only supports out of source builds: